Updated on March 15, 2026

 - Identify 5 things you can see

-This works because it brings your attention back to the present moment and out of the thought spiral.
+This brings your attention back to the present moment and out of the thought spiral.

 5. Schedule “Worry Time”